Our Team

 When he’s not creating something delicious in his kitchen for family and friends, Dan is Chief Medical Officer for Surgical Care Affiliates and President of Optum Specialty Practices.
 He is former CEO and spine surgeon at OrthoCarolina in Charlotte, NC.
 He is the founding board chair of the Seventh Street Public Market in Charlotte and current board chair of the Piedmont Culinary Guild.
 He also grew up on a farm in Middle Tennessee and has hauled his share of hay.
 Dan is an avid cook and advocate for local agriculture and independent restaurants.

-• Elizabeth Sims
+• Elizabeth Sims, Vice Chair

 Another founding member of Equal Plates Project, Elizabeth is a marketing communications professional with her own writing and consulting business in Asheville, NC.
 She worked for The Biltmore Company for 18 years before writing three nationally published cookbooks for Tupelo Honey Café, where she oversaw marketing for the restaurants.
 She is a former board member of the Asheville Independent Restaurant Association and former Board President of the Southern Foodways Alliance.
 She also serves on the board of Asheville Area Habitat for Humanity.